Mark Kreis, Chief

 - Made of metal or tough plastic and equipped with handles and watertight, well-fitting lids.

 - Maximum 40-gallon capacity.
-If containers are larger than 40 gallons, each bag inside is counted as one item.
+If containers are larger than 40 gallons, each bag inside is counted as one item and loose trash will not be collected.

-- Cart-type containers larger than 40 gallons should not be used.
+- Cart-type containers larger than 40 gallons should not be used for trash.
+Recycling carts and bins are issued by the County.

 - Kept clean and sanitary.